xan1000/BolgerUtils/BolgerUtils.TimeZoneConverter/Readme.md

 # BolgerUtils.TimeZoneConverter

 BolgerUtils.TimeZoneConverter is a .NET Standard 2.0 library which provides methods to convert a **DateTime** from UTC to a specified timezone and vice-versa.
-This functionality comes in two forms, as static methods found in the **BolgerUtils.TimeZoneConverter.Utils** class and via extension methods available when the **BolgerUtils.TimeZoneConverter** namespace is imported via:
+This functionality comes in two forms, as static methods found in the **BolgerUtils.TimeZoneConverter.Utils** class and by extension methods available when the **BolgerUtils.TimeZoneConverter** namespace is imported via:

 ######